gavineadie/SatelliteKit/README.md

-# SatKit
+# SatelliteKit
 ___Satellite Prediction Library___

-`SatKit` is a library, written in Swift, implementing the SGP4/SDP4 earth-orbiting satellite propagation algorithms first published in the [SpaceTrack Report #3](https://celestrak.com/NORAD/documentation/) and later refined by Vallado et al in
+`SatelliteKit` is a library, written in Swift, implementing the SGP4/SDP4 earth-orbiting satellite propagation algorithms first published in the [SpaceTrack Report #3](https://celestrak.com/NORAD/documentation/) and later refined by Vallado et al in
 [Revisiting Spacetrack Report #3](https://celestrak.com/publications/AIAA/2006-6753/).

 The code of this library is derived from [Orekit](https://www.orekit.org) which, in part, implements the above published algorithms.
-Test output from SatKit agrees, to meaninglessly high precision, with Orekit test output and the test output in the above published paper [1].
+Test output from `SatelliteKit` agrees, to meaninglessly high precision, with Orekit test output and the test output in the above published paper [1].

 [1] "Vallado, David A.; Paul Crawford; Richard Hujsak; T. S. Kelso, (August 2006), Revisiting Spacetrack Report #3".

+  _Some people will be surprised by some of my source code comment format; it is a style I inherited from a systems programming language I used long ago and it is really not appropriate for publicly released code in the modern age (especially since Swift has markup built in).
+I also note that there is extensive use of Unicode characters in property names and other places.
+This attempts to match, as much as is reasonable, the mathematical notation and Greek characters usage in the original 1980 Spacetrack Report._

 ### Change Notes